nginx/unit-docs/source/howto/modules.rst

 from the app's runspace.

 In Go, Unit support is implemented with a package that you :ref:`import
 <configuration-go>` to your apps.
-You can :ref:`install <installation-go>` the
+You can :ref:`install
-package from the official Unit repository; otherwise, :ref:`build
+<installation-go-package>` the package from the official Unit repository;
-<installation-go>` it for your version of Go using Unit's sources.
+otherwise, :ref:`build <howto/source-modules-go>` it for your version of Go using Unit's sources.

 In Node.js, Unit is supported by an :program:`npm`-hosted `package
 <https://www.npmjs.com/package/unit-http>`__ that you :ref:`require
 <configuration-nodejs>` in your app code.
 You can :ref:`install
 <installation-nodejs-package>` the package from the :program:`npm` repository;
-otherwise, :ref:`build <installation-nodejs>` it for your version of Node.js using Unit's sources.
+otherwise, :ref:`build <howto/source-modules-nodejs>` it for your version of Node.js using Unit's sources.

 .. _modules-emb: